Egill Skallagrímsson: Life

-Egil is born in Iceland, to Skalla-Grímr Kveldúlfsson and Bera Yngvarsdóttir; he is the grandson of Kveld-Úlfr (whose name means "evening Wolf").
-Another of his ancestors, Hallbjörn, is Norwegian-Sami.
+Egil was born in Iceland, to Skalla-Grímr Kveldúlfsson and Bera Yngvarsdóttir; he was the grandson of Kveld-Úlfr (whose name means 'evening wolf').
+Another of his ancestors, Hallbjörn, was Norwegian-Sami.

-Skalla-Grímr is a respected chieftain, and mortal enemy of King Harald Fairhair of Norway.
-He migrates to Iceland, settling at Borg where his father Kveld-Úlfr's coffin lands after being ritualistically set adrift as Skalla-Grímr's boat approached Iceland.
+Skalla-Grímr was a respected chieftain, and mortal enemy of King Harald Fairhair of Norway.
+He migrated to Iceland, settling at Borg where his father Kveld-Úlfr's coffin landed after being ritualistically set adrift as Skalla-Grímr's boat approached Iceland.
 Skalla-Grímr and wife Bera had two daughters, Sæunn and Þórunn, and two sons, Þorolfr and Egil.

-Egil composed his first poem at the age of three years.
-He exhibits berserk behaviour, and this, together with the description of his large and unattractive head, has led to the theory that he might have suffered from Paget's disease, which causes a thickening of the bones and may lead eventually to blindness.
+Egil composed his first poem at three years old.
+He exhibited berserk behaviour, and this, together with the description of his large and unattractive head, has led to the theory that he might have suffered from Paget's disease, which causes a thickening of the bones and may lead eventually to blindness.

-At the age of seven, Egil is cheated in a game with local boys.
-Enraged, he goes home, procures an axe, and, returning to the boys, splits the skull to the teeth of the boy who had cheated him.
-After Berg-Önundr refuses to allow Egil to claim his wife Ásgerðr's share of her father's inheritance, he challenged Önundr to a man-to-man fight on an island (a hólmganga).
-Berg-Önundr refuses the challenge but is later killed along with his brother Hadd by Egil.
-Egil is later to kill the last of the brothers, Atli the Short, by biting through Atli's neck during a holmgangr.
+At the age of seven, Egil was cheated in a game with local boys.
+Enraged, he went home, procured an axe, and, returning to the boys, split the skull to the teeth of the boy who had cheated him.
+After Berg-Önundr refused to allow Egil to claim his wife Ásgerðr's share of her father's inheritance, he challenged Önundr to a man-to-man fight on an island (a hólmganga).
+Berg-Önundr refused the challenge but was later killed along with his brother Hadd by Egil.
+Egil later killed the last of the brothers, Atli the Short, by biting through Atli's neck during a holmgangr.